cmusser/vpnd/README.md

 ## Overview

-vpnd creates an encrypted virtual connection between two hosts.
-In its current form, it can be used for the simplest kind of virtual private network topology: two disparate networks connected by a pair of security gateways that communicate over an an insecure public network.
-The two gateways exchange encrypted layer 3 packets inside UDP datagrams.
-In its current form, vpnd is usable gateway software.
-It intends to be a testbed for other forms of VPN as well.

-Creating a VPN requires some manual network configuration.
-The remote network configuration must be known ahead of time and routes must be configured on the relevant hosts.
-Either the client machines or the network's default router must know the address of the local security gateway.

-Currently, vpnd does NOT implement the VPN configuration commonly used in larger networks--an access concentrator to which individual clients make their own connections.
-This configuration may require a more involved setup that passes layer 2 packets and uses the bridging functionality on the gateways to make it seem as if the clients are attached via an Ethernet switch.
-It has not been designed yet.
+`vpnd` provides an encrypted virtual connection between two hosts, allowing the creation of secure network topologies.

-vpnd is designed to be simple and, as a result, secure.
+`vpnd` is designed to be simple and, as a result, secure.
 It requires little configuration.
-It uses security primitives provided by the NaCl cryptography library and changes its encryption keys periodically to provide "perfect forward secrecy".
 It was inspired by other, similar projects, principally QuickTUN, whose author helpfully gave some advice on network configuration while this project was still in the planning stage.

 ## Features

+- Uses cryptographic primitives from the well-regarded NaCl library.

 - No reduced security modes: no options for unencrypted transport or unchanging nonces.

-Ephemeral keys are always used.
+- To prevent decryption of recorded conversatons in the case of a future private key compromise (a characteristic known as "perfect forward secrecy"), `vpnd` uses frequently-changing encryption keys while running.

 - BSD only at the moment.
 Linux could be supported by replacing the event handling code (based on `kqueue`) with `epoll` and the `timerfd_*` and `signalfd` family of functions.

-- Layer 3 only.
-It could open up a `tap(4)` interface instead of a `tun(4)`, but more investigation into the specific network configuration is required.

-- Doesn't do any routing table configuration.
-An example script in the project demonstrates what to to, however.

-- Easy to configure on a pair of gateway hosts.
+- Layer 3 transport.
+Saves bandwidth and prevents broadcast traffic from traversing the link.

+- Supports two well-defined modes of operation:

+	- An individual client host needing access to a remote network, and a security gateway providing access to one or more such clients.
+This allows individual clients to access a main network.

+	- A pair of hosts acting as security gateways that connect two private networks together via a secure link.
+This connects all the hosts in two sites together.

 ## Requirements